 - If you prefer to present content in class, post the materials after class for student review and reflection.
 This may cut down on the number of emails or calls asking for a review of information.

-- Post a discussion forum that encourages students to ask their questions for the class rather than emailing them to the instructor.
-This allows the instructor to answer each question once rather than in a number of separate emails.
+- Post a discussion forum that encourages students to ask their questions for the class rather than e-mailing them to the instructor.
+This allows the instructor to answer each question once rather than in a number of separate e-mails.
 Additionally, other students may be able to address the issue appropriately.
 This type of discussion board needs to be monitored carefully to ensure that students are given accurate information.
-Blackboard allows the instructor to request an email when a question is posted.
+Sakai allows the instructor to request an email when a question is posted.

 - Collect assignments online for ease of access, grading, and redistribution.
 This saves class time and ensures that all assignments are turned in with a time stamp.
 Grades can go directly to the grade center for student access.

 - For large classes, using an electronic response system can save time for taking attendance and also records scores for in-class questions and pop quizzes.
-Loyola's campus standard system for classroom response is i>Clicker.
+Loyola's campus standard system for classroom response is TopHat (check the ITRS website for more information about the classroom response system). .

 - Electronic lessons, even entire courses, can be saved for future use.
 It is always a good idea to revise lectures and content and check web links for accuracy each time the course is reoffered.